abe-winter/abe-winter.github.io/_posts/2019-10-12-cancel-github.md

 ## Every government effort of this kind in the past has failed

+(In the US).

 * Export restrictions on encryption [were rolled back in the 90s](https://en.wikipedia.org/wiki/Export_of_cryptography_from_the_United_States) because they were no longer enforceable.
 Can you imagine searching some tourist's alanis morisette jewel case for a windows 95 CD?
 * The [clipper chip](https://en.wikipedia.org/wiki/Clipper_chip#Backlash) met with instant negative backlash from the 90s tech community and never was rolled out
 * FCC sent [mixed signals on DD-WRT](https://arstechnica.com/information-technology/2015/09/fcc-accused-of-locking-down-wi-fi-routers-but-the-truth-is-a-bit-murkier/) and then backpedaled
 * Apple banned [the police tracking app HKmap.live](https://thenextweb.com/security/2019/10/10/apple-bans-app-that-warns-hong-kong-citizens-about-police-activity-again/) in hong kong but [mesh networking is gangbusters](https://www.forbes.com/sites/johnkoetsier/2019/09/02/hong-kong-protestors-using-mesh-messaging-app-china-cant-block-usage-up-3685/) and every platform *but* apple can still install HKmap.live
 * The [NSA bribed RSA](https://www.reuters.com/article/us-usa-security-rsa/exclusive-secret-contract-tied-nsa-and-security-industry-pioneer-idUSBRE9BJ1C220131220) to weaken their algo.
 This actually worked until snowden, but it wasn't a legislative effort.
 Does this kind of slimy stuff = 'safe' to you?
 * Senior FBI people were ["definitely not happy"](https://www.techdirt.com/articles/20180327/15444939518/fbi-officials-were-angry-that-iphone-hack-blocked-them-getting-court-to-force-apple-to-break-encryption.shtml) that they cracked the san bernardino phone before they could establish some nasty case law in court
+* The [DMCA case against deCSS](https://en.wikipedia.org/wiki/Universal_City_Studios,_Inc._v._Reimerdes) prevented the dvd encryption keys from being widely spread.
+They were briefly banned from wikipedia but are now [posted on the page about the controversy](https://en.wikipedia.org/wiki/09_F9_11_02_9D_74_E3_5B_D8_41_56_C5_63_56_88_C0).
+I think these suits were successful in that they prevented FOSS decryption tech from being distributed with commercial technology, but they didn't prevent the tech from being accessible to criminals & wikipedia users.

 ## Backdoors keep failing because they're counter to our values